Coursensu/coursensu_sync_plugin/README.md

 ### Function	Description
 local_course_add_new_section	                              Add a new section to a course

+local_course_get_sections	                                  Get all sections in a course

+local_course_update_sections	                              Update a section in a course

 local_course_move_module_to_specific_position	              Move a module to a specific position within a course

 ## 🔗 URL & Resources